Hockey Leaving the Bench Penalty

 When is a player allowed to leave the penalty box in hockey?

 A player is allowed to leave the penalty box after their penalty time is up.
 During a minor penalty, the player has to stay in the penalty box for two minutes.
+If a goal is scored by the opposing team while a player is serving a minor penalty, they may leave before their penalty time has expired.
 During a major penalty, the player has to stay in the penalty box for five minutes.
-In addition, a player may leave the penalty box at the conclusion of a period.
+In addition, a player may leave the penalty box at the conclusion of a period, but their remaining penalty time must be served when the next period starts.